BrantKyser/svg2cpp/README.md

 svg2cpp is a tool that enables 2d graphics artifacts saved as SVG files to be integrated into C++ projects.
 The tool parses the specified SVG file and applies templates to the parsed elements from the SVG file to generate source code that can then be integrated into a project.
 The current templates provided generate C++ code for the QGraphics 2d graphics library that is part of Qt.

 ## Building
 The svg2cpp tool is developed on MacOS.
-Simply runn ```make``` in the root directory of the repository after cloning the repository to build the tool.
-The tool can be build on other Unix platforms with minor modifications to the Makefile.
+Simply run ```make``` in the root directory of the repository after cloning the repository to build the tool.
+The tool can be built on other Unix platforms with minor modifications to the Makefile.

 ## Running